metaconsciousgroup/lab-website/content/home/welcome.md

 <br>

-The **MetaConscious Group** is directed by Guangyu Robert Yang at MIT.
-We study how to build functional models of brains, with a particular interest in cognition.
-This website is still under construction.
+At the **MetaConscious Group**, we study how to build functional models of brains, with a particular interest in cognition.
+The group is directed by Guangyu Robert Yang at MIT.